 The program will focus on essential operational and management areas building on prior knowledge in finance, human resources, and sustainable hospitality operations, while introducing a strong understanding of event management and in the global hospitality industry.

-Students will earn the TrainCan Advanced Food Safety Certificate, Smart Serve (responsible alcohol service), and WHMIS as part of the core curriculum.
+Students will earn the TrainCan Advanced Food Safety Certificate and Smart Serve (responsible alcohol service) and WHMIS certification as part of the core curriculum.

 Program InformationLength: One-year Ontario College Graduate Certificate program

 First-Year Capacity: 24

-- A two- or three-year diploma or a degree in hospitality or business from an accredited college or university
+- A two- or three-year diploma or a degree in hospitality from an accredited college or university

 - Applicants who have completed business diplomas or degrees will be considered on a case-by-case basis.
 Such applicants should submit a letter of application and/or a resume outlining relevant education and/or industry experience.

 Note re: Admission Requirements

 - Applicants possessing degrees/diplomas from institutions where the language of instruction was not English will be required to provide test scores as evidence of their English language proficiency.
 Test scores, if required, would be a minimum of TOEFL iBT 88; IELTS 6.5 with no bands less than 6.0; CAEL 70 with no sub-test band scores less than 60; PTE Academic 58; Conestoga English Language Test (CELT) Band 6; or equivalent scores in other recognized standard tests of English.

 - We offer a language program for students whose English language skills are below the standard required for admission but all other admission criteria have been met.
 You will be eligible for admission to the graduate certificate program after completion of level 4 of the General Arts and Science - English Language Studies (ELS) program with an overall grade average of 80% and no grade less than 75%.
 Your placement in the ELS program is determined by scores on an in-house English language test or TOEFL or IELTS.

 - Submit proof of admission requirements.